Hospitals provide extensive resources and expertise that enable doctors to rapidly diagnose and treat a wide range of diseases.

 Many people bring their own drugs to the hospital so that they can use their own supply.
 However, because hospital staff members must document all the drugs people are taking, people are instead given the same or similar drugs from the hospital's supply.

-Thus, in general, prescription drugs should be left at home.
+Thus, in general, prescription drugs should be left at home or returned home by a family member or friend after the drugs are listed in the medical record.
 Exceptions are expensive, unusual, or hard-to-obtain drugs that are taken at home.
 These drugs should be brought because the hospital may not be able to provide equivalent drugs immediately.
 Such drugs include rare chemotherapy drugs and experimental drugs.
 In these cases, the drug is given to the hospital pharmacist who inspects and verifies it before it is given.
 During the person's hospital stay, the drug is kept in a drug storage area, and the nurse gives the drug to the person.

 After admission, people may be taken for blood tests or x-rays or go immediately to a hospital room.

-Hospital rooms may be private (one bed) or shared (more than one bed).
-Even in a private room, privacy is limited and the bathroom is often shared.
-Staff members frequently go in and out of the room, and although they usually knock, they may enter before people can respond.
+Hospital rooms may be private (one bed) or semi-private (more than one bed).
+Even in a private room, privacy is limited as staff members frequently go in and out of the room, and although they usually knock, they may enter before people can respond.

 An IV line is placed in almost every person who is admitted the hospital.
 An IV line is a flexible tube (catheter) inserted into a vein, usually a vein in the crook of the arm.
 IV lines can be used to give people fluids, drugs, and, if needed, nutrients.